-Airports In or Nearby Columbia For Private Jets
+Airports In or Nearby Columbia

 Looking for a private aircraft charter to Columbia, South Carolina?
 There is a wide range of operational airports in Columbia and they include a mix of international, domestic and local airports.
 Here are some of the airports to consider:

 - Charlotte Douglas International Airport (CLT): Located less than 92 miles from Columbia, the international airport is city-owned and operated by the Charlotte Aviation Department.
 The terminal building has four concourses that cater to a variety of airlines.
-The airport also has two concrete runways that are in the 18R/36L and 18C/36C directions as well as two asphalt/concrete runways that are in the 5/23 and 18L/36R directions.
+The airport also has two concrete runways that are in the 18R/36L and 18C/36C direction as well as two asphalt/concrete runways that are in the 5/23 and 18L/36R direction.

-- Charleston International Airport (CHS): Located approximately 106 miles away from Columbia, the international airport is operated by the Charleston County Aviation Authority and is open for public and military use.
+- Charleston International Airport (CHS): Located approximately106 miles from Columbia, the international airport is operated by the Charleston County Aviation Authority and is open for public and military use.
 The airport is composed of one passenger terminal and an airfield that has four general areas.
 There is a general aviation area that is located to the east.
 The airport is also equipped with one asphalt runway in the 03/21 direction and a concrete runway in the 15/33 direction.

-- Columbia Metropolitan Airport (CAE): Located less than six miles southwest of Columbia, this is the main commercial airport for the city.
+- Columbia Metropolitan Airport (CAE): Located less than 6 miles southwest of Columbia, this is the main commercial airport for the city.
 The airport has one terminal building and nearly 40% of its aircraft operations are general aviation.
 The airport has two runways, where one is fully asphalt (11/29) and the other with grooved concrete (5/23).
 There is also a concrete helipad that is open for use.

 - Augusta Regional Airport (AGS): Located approximately 80 miles from Columbia, Augusta Regional is a public airport and resides at an elevation of more than 100 feet above mean sea level.
-The airport has two asphalt runways that are in the 17/35 and 8/26 directions.
+The airport has two asphalt runways that are in the 17/35 and 8/26 direction.
 More than half of its aircraft operations are contributed by general aviation activities.

 - Jim Hamilton–L.B.
-Owens Airport (CUB): Located less than three miles from Columbia’s central business district, the airport handles general aviation flights and has a single asphalt runway in the 13/31 direction.
+Owens Airport (CUB): Located less than 3 miles from Columbia’s central business district, the airport handles general aviation flights and has a single asphalt runway in the 13/31 direction.
 The airport is also able to handle more than 100 aircraft operations per day.

 Interested in a Private Jet Charter to Columbia?